hoyleb/hoyleb.github.io/_posts/2016-09-01-exploring-parameter-space.md

 Often I have to explore some high dimensional parameter space, looking for the best position with respect to some likelihood function.
 This can be either minimising a chi-squared function or maximising a likelihood function.

-In this blog I'd like to document one routine I've tweaked, which is useful if you don't know a priori where in your (potentially vast) parameter space a good fitting solution sits.
+In this blog I'd like to document one routine I've tweaked, which is useful if you don't know a-priori where in your (potentially vast) parameter space a good fitting solution sits.
 Once you know a good starting point, then you might run a full MCMC chain in order to characterise the likelihood surface, so that you can quantify errors and degeneracies on your parameter values.

 The routine is called  "Hybrid", and is based on this research paper http://arxiv.org/pdf/astro-ph/0602338v2.pdf and [my buddies' PhD thesis](https://github.com/hoyleb/hoyleb.github.io/blob/master/images/JK_PhD_Thesis_v3.pdf.bz2)